MinecraftForge/Documentation/docs/networking/simpleimpl.md

 ```

 Note the presence of `#setPacketHandled`, which is used to tell the network system that the packet has successfully completed handling.

+!!!
+The parameters, BiConsumer<MSG, FriendlyByteBuf>, Function<FriendlyByteBuf, MSG>, BiConsumer<MSG, CustomPayloadEvent.Context>, VersionTest can be method references to either static or instance methods in Java.
+Remember that an instance method `MSG#encode(FriendlyByteBuf)` still satisfies `BiConsumer<MSG, FriendlyByteBuf>`; the `MSG` simply becomes the implicit first argument.

 !!! warning
     Be defensive when handling packets on the server.
 A client could attempt to exploit the packet handling by sending unexpected data.